Jump to topic

 The new water entitlement is also critical for supporting growth and investment in the local economy.

-Major projects we’re tackling over the next four years
+Major projects we're tackling over the next 3 years

 We’re strengthening our network for the future with a series of upgrades, renewals and new asset infrastructure projects.

-Some of the major projects we’ve started progressing this year include:
+Some of the major projects that have progressed this year include:

 - Futureproofing the water supply networks and facilities for Morwell, Traralgon and surrounding towns with three big projects that involve:

-- Building a new 50ML water storage basin at Clarkes Road.
+- Building a new 50ML water storage basin at Clarkes Road, Traralgon.

 - Building a new major water pipeline between Traralgon and Glengarry.